IGtti/Float2String/README.md

  1 decimal point output string: 0 --> 1 byte string + the null character '\0' --> 2 bytes

 Buffer size (FLOATSTRINGSIZE) must be dimensioned according to the expected range of digits.
 In my application 10 bytes size is reserved, fitting my original needs.<br/>
-The second parameter of the function snprintf can follow the buffer size.
+The second parameter (size) of the function "snprintf" can follow the buffer size.